- What Is Tubal Ligation Reversal?

 If you’re not a candidate for the procedure, the doctor will inform you.
-It is a very sensitive surgery and if you’re not eligible for the same, you can stand the chance of harming your health and the doctor will not allow the procedure to continue.
+It is a very sensitive surgery, and if you’re not eligible for the same, you may be risking or harming your health, and the doctor will not allow the procedure to continue.

 To prepare for the procedure, the doctor will keep you informed regarding the different details.
-He will also tell you the likelihood of you getting pregnant after the surgery and discuss other general terms of pregnancy such as IVF.
+He will also tell you the likelihood of you getting pregnant after the surgery, and discuss other terms of pregnancy such as IVF.

 Your partner might also have to undergo certain tests such as the sperm count test and semen analysis to rule out any fertility issues.

-The tubal reversal procedure is done with the help of robotic or laparoscopic equipment for the surgery.
-The tiny cameras will help the doctor conduct the surgery in a safe and secure manner and he will make a small incision on your stomach.
+The tubal reversal procedure is done with the help of robotic or laparoscopic equipment.
+The tiny cameras will help the doctor conduct the surgery in a safe and secure manner through a small incision on your stomach.